 The amendments codify other forms of ACR, including stipulating that summary judgment cross-motions will substitute for a trial record and traditional briefs at final hearing, agreeing to shorten trial periods, and stipulating to facts or to the admissibility of evidence.

 Other amendments that codify recent case law and TTAB practice include the ability to submit internet materials under a notice of reliance, the Board’s discretion to treat as not confidential material that cannot reasonably be considered confidential, notwithstanding party designations, and the ability for parties and members of the TTAB to attend oral hearings remotely at the discretion of the TTAB.

 The USPTO’s chart summarizing the rule changes by rule number is available here.

 The opinions expressed are those of the authors on the date noted above and do not necessarily reflect the views of Fish & Richardson P.C., any other of its lawyers, its clients, or any of its or their respective affiliates.
 This post is for general information purposes only and is not intended to be and should not be taken as legal advice.
 No attorney-client relationship is formed.

 Kristen McCallion is a principal in the New York office of Fish & Richardson P.C. and chair of the firm’s copyright group.
 Ms. McCallion represents businesses in the consumer products, internet, media, and interactive entertainment industries in copyright, trademark, false advertising, trade dress, and unfair competition litigation...

-Vivian Cheng is an Associate in Fish & Richardson’s New York office.
+Vivian Cheng is an associate in the New York office of Fish & Richardson P.C.
 She focuses her practice on trademark, trade dress, unfair competition, and copyright litigation.
-Her experience also includes representing trademark owners in opposition and cancellation proceedings before the U.S. Trademark Trial and Appeal Board, patent...
+Her experience also includes representing trademark owners in opposition and cancellation proceedings before the Trademark Trial and Appeal Board, patent litigation...